valor-software/ngx-bootstrap/docs/spec/typeahead/typeahead.examples.on-select.use- case.md

 Variations:
 -----------
 2*.
-User scroll to Basic array sub-menu
+User scroll to On selected sub-menu